 Some parents may have a shared custody agreement that lets the child have frequent contact with each parent half of the time.
 Other parenting plans may limit one parent’s contact to weekends and maybe an overnight or mid-week visit.

-The child custody attorneys at Bolton Law are conversant with child custody matters.
-We can help you come up with a parenting plan that works for each parent and prioritizes the children’s needs.
+Bolton Law attorneys are experienced with child custody matters and can help you come up with a parenting plan that works for both parents while prioritizing the needs of the child.

 What if the Parents Cannot Agree on Any Aspect of Child Custody in Texas?